loading_gif

 While this is a straightforward question and warrants a straightforward answer, do elaborate on how the chosen course will help develop your career or how the acquired work experience will help you in your studies.

 A few students might be required to take a second interview if the interviewer finds that the information provided by the student is not enough.
-If you are called back for a second interview, the interviewer will ask you for more in-depth questions to understand you better and take a call.
-It is also likely to go on for a longer duration.
+If you are called back for a second interview, the interviewer will ask you more in-depth questions to understand you better and take a call.

 What to do if your study visa is rejected?

-If you would like to know more about the credibility interview or require assistance in practicing for your mock interviews, you can always contact us at +91-9303-42-42-42 or write to us with your queries at contactus@ubergrad.com to get free assistance from our expert student support team.
+If you would like to know more about the credibility interview or require assistance in practicing for your mock interviews, feel free to contact our student support team.

 For all those SMART Ubergrads who would let the experts do what they do the best!